huntergregory/Slogo_Turtles/doc/API_CHANGES.md

 Bindings exist between front and backend to allow for each modification of turtle properties between various aspects of the project.

+Additionally, we weren't aware that the frontend API should consider allowing multiple features to be added interactively until we read the Piazza post for Slogo FAQ.
+The main part of the frontend API (adding left and right features), remained the same after the change in the middle of sprint 1.

 Our external APIs are as follow:

 -------------------------------------------